run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build-ports.md

 ### Stop Workload

 Press _Ctrl-C_ in the shell to stop port forwarding.
-Then delete the Job by running `runai delete nginx-test`
+Then delete the Job by running `runai delete workload nginx-test`
 ## See Also

 * Develop on Run:ai using [Visual Studio Code](../tools/dev-vscode.md)